Matt is a professional painter who enjoys fishing and metal detecting on the weekend for old coins and rings.

-Where to Find Old Coins and Rings Metal Detecting
+Where to Find Old Coins and Rings When Metal Detecting

-The best places to metal detect are spots where people have congregated for a long time ago are far more likely to produce older finds.
-Living in the mid-west, I don't have the opportunity to find civil war relics, but I find old coins on a regular basis, treasure hunting historical sites from the 1800s.
-I'll share some of the places that produce the best finds for me, using my Garrett AT Pro metal detector.
+The best places to metal detect are spots where people have congregated for a long time.
+Living in the mid-west, I don't have the opportunity to find civil war relics, but I find old coins on a regular basis treasure-hunting historical sites from the 1800's using my Garrett AT Pro metal detector.
 The AT Pro is a coin magnet.

-I've gone treasure hunting at several different places, but one of the best metal detecting sites for me has always been permissions at old homes, preferably older than 1900.
-If you happen to live in a historical area with homes dating back to the 1800s, or older, there's a good chance that many of those homes have never been metal detected because most people are too scared to knock on the door and ask for permission.
+I've gone treasure hunting at several different places, but one of the best metal detecting sites for me has always been permissions at old homes built before 1900.
+If you happen to live in a historical area with homes dating back to the 1800's or earlier, there's a good chance a number of those homes have never been metal detected because most people are too scared to knock on the door and ask for permission.

-My best metal detecting finds have come from the grounds around old homes, including a 4 pfennig from 1795, found near a well in the back yard of a home built in 1880.
-I have also found lots of silver coins and rings metal detecting old property.
+My best metal detecting finds have come from the yards of old homes.
+I found a 4 pfennig from 1795 found near a well in the back yard of a home built in 1880.
+I have also found lots of silver coins and rings by metal detecting around old properties.

 Getting permission is easier than you think.
-Some people say yes, some say no, but I usually get permission more times than not.
-If you want to find your first silver coin, old homes are your best bet.
-These are also great places to find rings dropped by one of the many people who lived in the house over the years.
-The grass along a front walkway is often a hot spot too.
+Some people say yes and some say no, but I get permission more often than not.
+If you want to find your first silver coin, old homes are your best bet, not a public park.
+The grass along a front walkway can be a hot spot too.
 I've found a lot of silver coins metal detecting curb strips.

 Old House Sites (Torn Down)

 Abandoned sites where old houses once stood are good places to make interesting finds, and these places are often overlooked by others.
-After researching local spots, I hunted an old house site minutes from my house, finding a silver Barber dime and two relics.
-Prior to that, I had driven past the place hundreds of times not knowing a house once stood there, until I did a little research.
+After researching local spots, I hunted an old house site minutes from my house and found a silver Barber dime and two relics.
+I had driven past the place hundreds of times not knowing a house once stood there—until I did a little research.

 There are several spots in my area that you wouldn't know were once house sites without looking at an old map.
-There are likely spots like this in your area too, including sites of old school houses.
+There are likely spots like this in your area too, including sites of old school houses, or even former fairgrounds.
 Many old school houses once stood in corn fields.
-These are some of the best places to go metal detecting if they haven't yet been hunted.
+These are some of the best places to go metal detecting if they haven't yet been treasure hunted.

 Old Swimming Holes

-Old swimming holes that were once very popular a long time ago have often never been hunted before because they're harder to find than physical sites like a house, or park.
-The only way to find them is through research and finding old postcards and articles referencing it.
-You need a good sand scoop and metal detector go to treasure hunting in deeper water, but in shallow water you can recover finds with your hands, using a good pinpointer to locate the object.
+Old swimming holes from a long time ago have often never been treasure hunted before because they're harder to find than a well documented house, or a park.
+The best way to find swimming holes to metal detect is through research and finding old postcards and articles referencing it.
+You need a good sand scoop and metal detector go to treasure hunting in deeper water.

-The best churches to metal detect, if you're after the old stuff, are ones older than 1900 that haven't been heavily landscaped.
-Dirt displacement makes it a lot harder to find anything, and you don't want to damage well manicured grass.
-I found lots of coins and one silver ring in the back yard of my local church, most of which were close to a walkway.
+The best churches to metal detect are the ones built before 1900 that haven't been landscaped.
+Dirt displacement makes it a lot harder to find anything, and you don't want to damage well kept grass.
+I found lots of coins and one silver ring in the backyard of my local church.
+Most of the stuff I found was close to a walkway.

-I will say that parks are hit or miss, but if you're lucky to find one that hasn't been metal detected to death you can find some amazing stuff.
-Try to find old parks in rural areas, you have a better chance of discovering a site that's never been detected before.
-Old parks can be loaded with coins and rings, as well as trash too, but you usually don't have to ask permission to hunt them.
+Old neighborhood parks are hit or miss, but if you're lucky to find one that hasn't been metal detected to death you can find some amazing stuff.
+Try to find old parks in rural areas because they're less likely to be hunted out.
+Old parks can be loaded with coins and rings (along with plenty of trash), but you usually don't have to ask permission to treasure hunt them.

-While it's true that many old parks have already been hunted out, that's not always the case, and there's almost always something left in the ground that someone else passed up.
-In my town there's a very old park that's been hunted for many years, but I was able to find a small hot spot in a wooded area that's produced several old coins, a token, and an old military button.
+While it's true many old parks have already been hunted out, that's not always the case, and there's almost always something in the ground that someone else passed up.
+In my town, there's a really old park that's been treasure hunted for many years, but I was able to find a small hot spot in a wooded area that produced several old coins, a rare token, and an old military button.
 On another visit I was able to find a silver standing liberty quarter.

 Researching Metal Detecting Sites

-Sites like Historic Aerials are good resources for topographical maps, some of which date back to the mid 1800s and older.
+Sites like Historic Aerials are good resources for topographical maps, some of which date back to the mid-1800s and older.
 Using the satellite and street view setting on Google Maps in combination with old plat maps is key to finding where old buildings once stood and what is there now.
 Try to find fields where buildings once stood.
-Your local library and historical society are also excellent resources.
+Your local library and historical society are also excellent resources for local history.

 © 2018 Matt G.